JAC-CS-Game-Programming-Fall22/2-Match-3/README.md

 ### Timers

 So far we've only had one notion of time in our games, namely, delta time.
-Since delta time is the time elapsed since the last frame was drawn, we can use this value to implement more concrete timer logic.
+Since delta time is the time elapsed since the last frame was drawn, we can use this value to implement a more concrete timer mechanism.

 #### Timer-0 (The "Simple" Way)

-Timer-0 renders a blank screen with the following text drawn in the center: "Timer: x seconds", where x is an integer counting up from 0 once per second.
+Timer-0 renders a blank screen with the following text drawn in the center: "Current Second: x seconds", where x is an integer counting up from 0 once per second.

 ##### Important Code